-I set up a simple demo to let you play around with these aspects.
+I created a simple demo to let you play around with these aspects of typography.
 It’s not too hard to figure out how to use it, but it might make more sense to read through this post first.

 How I Looked